Greater Gliders

 Up until early 2018, historic records of Greater Glider populations within the Victorian Biodiversity Atlas were low.
 However since 2018, Greening Australia have added 118 Greater Glider records within the Boolarra South area, and these records now represent some of the highest densities of Greater Gliders known in Victoria.

-Creating space for local school children and community groups to learn about the Greater Glider will develop a ‘living with wildlife’ approach and encourage positive attitudes towards biodiversity conservation.
+Creating space for local students and community groups to learn about the Greater Glider will develop a ‘living with wildlife’ approach and encourage positive attitudes towards biodiversity conservation.

-This project is kindly funded by the Department of Environment, Land, Water and Planning’s 2021 Community Volunteer Action Grants - Stream 2 Biodiversity On-ground Action and Stewardship.
+This project was kindly funded by the Department of Environment, Land, Water and Planning’s 2021 Community Volunteer Action Grants - Stream 2 Biodiversity On-ground Action and Stewardship.

 Network Facilitator/Project Officer